-VIII Environmental Issue .
+Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact VIII.
 GREENHOUSE GAS EMISSIONS.
-Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact Wo uld the project: aa) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Would the project: aa) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
 Less-than- significant impact bb) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
 Less-than- significant impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?